ramirezlab/PILE/2. De datos a gráficas: Propiedades drug-likeness y similitud química con python/readme.md

 1. Load data set.
 2. Lipinski's rules.
+3. QED calculations
-3. Plot the rule of five properties per molecule as bar graphs.
+4. Plot the rule of five properties per molecule as bar graphs.
-4. Plot the rule-of-five properties per molecule as scatter diagrams.
+5. Plot the rule-of-five properties per molecule as scatter diagrams.
-5. Plot the rule of five properties per molecule as a radar chart.
+6. Plot the rule of five properties per molecule as a radar chart.

 In the Jupyter notebook *2.4_Practice-2* you will learn:

 1. Example 1: Compare a molecule with a data set.
 2. Example 2: Hierarchical clustering.